Cascoda/cascoda-sdk/docs/guides/debug-with-segger-jlink.md

 ## Debugging with VSCode

 Rather than use raw GDB to debug we can use VSCode builtin debugger.
 First install the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension.
 With this you can now create a debug configuration (launch.json).

-This will look like:
+To use with the J-Link, this will look like:
 ```json
 {
     // Use IntelliSense to learn about possible attributes.